Call 24/7 (920) 222-2222

 Interstate 43

 Interstate 43 travels southeast from Bellevue to Green Bay and then north along the city’s east side to the bridge across the Fox River.
-There were 26,300 to 35,600 vehicles per day on average on this interstate.
+There are 26,300 to 35,600 vehicles per day on average on this interstate.

 Wisconsin Trunk Highway 29 (WIS 29)